GET HELP NOW - 100% CONFIDENTIAL - 24/7 & FREE

 Behavioral Signs:

 Neglecting Responsibilities: Another symptom of alcohol addiction is poor performance at the workplace, school, or even at home.
-People can begin to miss their work and school deliverables, forget to cook, and clean, or even miss important family functions to engage in drinking.
+People can begin to miss their work and school deliverables, forget to cook and clean, or even miss important family functions to engage in drinking.

 Drinking in Secret or Lying About Alcohol Consumption: Alcohol addicts will do their best to conceal their addiction.
 They may drink by themselves, hide alcohol in places that are not typical, or even try to mislead others about the amount they have taken.
 This kind of behavior is an unmistakable sign of alcohol addiction.